lou-ukw/sprechstil_haubenreiser/README.md

 ## Documentation

 After configuring a python environment with Jupyter notebook the audio and its annotations are first imported into a pandas table and then analyzed step by step according to the Feinberg PraatScripts.
+In intermediate steps, the obtained data is combined with the annotations priorly given to the different audio segments.
 Necessary information on the single steps is included in the notebook.

 #### Extracting Acoustic Features

-The [PraatScripts](https://github.com/drfeinberg/PraatScripts) offer a comprehensible code to perform your analyses.
+The [PraatScripts](https://github.com/drfeinberg/PraatScripts) and this notebook offer a comprehensible code to perform your analyses.
 Nevertheless, you might need to adapt the scripts to fit your needs.

 The overall analysis includes:
 - Formants